-Building for a Healthy Life is a set of 12 development principles that contribute to creating well-designed homes and neighbourhoods.
+Building for a Healthy Life (BfHL) is a set of 12 development principles that contribute to creating well-designed homes and neighbourhoods.
 These principles are scored on a traffic light system.
-Schemes that score 9 or more greens out of 12, with no reds will qualify for Building for Life accreditation.
-Contact the Design Network to find your local BHL assessor (Fees apply).
+Schemes that score 9 or more greens out of 12, with no reds will qualify for Built for Life accreditation.
+Design Yorkshire are the regional accredited provider of BfHL assessments.

-Lifetime Homes incorporates design criteria that ensures housing is accessible and inclusive.
+Accessible and adaptable homes incorporates design criteria that ensures housing is accessible and inclusive.
 This recognises that homes are not always suitable or adaptable for the changing needs of residents throughout their life.
 This incorporates 16 design criteria that can be applied universally to new homes at minimal cost such as step-free entrances, doors and corridors wide enough to accommodate wheelchairs, and appropriately designed WC facilities.
-Design guidance on building to Lifetime Homes standards is included in the Wickersley Design Code, pages 42-45.
+Design guidance on building to these standards is included in the Wickersley Design Code, pages 42-45.